peetonn/ndn-docker/ndndn/README.md

 This is a general description of how one should use `ndndn`.

+* **Prepare app description**

-* Prepare app folder with `Dockerfile`  and supporting files for your application Docker image
+  * app description is a folder that contains `Dockerfile` and supporting files for your application Docker image;
-	* see more [here](#creating-app-image--‿-) on what  to consider when creating an app image
+  * see more [here](#creating-app-image--‿-) on what  to consider when creating an app image;
-	* it is implied that your app can work in consumer/producer mode OR that you provide two executables in your app Docker image
+  * it is implied that your app can work in consumer/producer mode OR that you provide two executables in your app Docker image;
+  * environment variables files `consumer.env` and `producer.env` should be used in order to define app's behavior as either consumer or producer.

-* Generate experiment
+* **Generate experiment**

 ```
 ndndn generate --topology=topology.dot \